usdot-jpo-ode/jpo-ode/docs/Kubernetes.md

 - It contains a configuration for a single deployment.
 - This file contains a helm tag defining the iteration over the "ppm" variable in values.yaml.
 - This file also makes use of the following values from values.yaml:
-  - Values.replicas.jpoode_ppm
+  - replicas.jpoode_ppm
-  - Values.images.jpoode_ppm.repository
+  - images.jpoode_ppm.repository
-  - Values.images.jpoode_ppm.tag
+  - images.jpoode_ppm.tag
-  - Values.resources.services.kafka
+  - resources.services.kafka

 [Link](k8s-demo/templates/jpoode_ppm_template.yaml)